33-66/Toy-Problems/README.md

-`#My First Project`
+# My First Project
-`##Introduction`
+## Introduction
-Welcome to my first project it is a project mainly involving Java Script solving three challenges .This to help any developer in this three challenges.I hope to add more challenges in future.
+Welcome to my first project it is a project mainly involving Java Script  .This to help any developer in this three challenges.I hope to add more challenges in future.
 Let us start with;Creating a repository from github account ;create a folder with three files for each solution As we start of with this challenge.We will start by navigating to promp sync https://www.npmjs.com/package/prompt-sync install npm i prompt-sync then run it in your terminal to install prompt.then we can start of with our first challenge.

-`###Student Grade Generator`
+### Student Grade Generator
 In this challenge we  are required to have a function that prompt the user to input student marks.Whereby the input should be  from 0-100 .The grade are when u have an A = greaater than 79 ,B = 60-79,C=59-49, D 40-49 ,E =less than 40, *We start off by creating a js file e.g student.js *Then we crate a function e.g `studentGreading()`